fix

 Conclusion

 If you're not happy with your penetration test report, there are a few things you can do.
 First, try to understand where the testers were coming from.
-It's possible that they are considering different contexts and scenarios.
+They may be considering different contexts and scenarios.
 Second, reach out to the testing company and ask for clarification.
 Let them walk you through their process and hear their explanation for their findings and rankings.
-Finally, if you still don't agree, you can always request a second opinion from a qualified third party.
+Finally, if you still don't agree, you can always request a second opinion from a qualified third party. opinion from a qualified third party.

 About the author